← Back Published on

 Six months ago, Aline Marques started to see more of the sunlight.
 Instead of working the nights in São Paulo, she now wakes up early, goes to school, is greeted by her classmates and gets hugged at work.
 Aline says her new routine is "pure happiness"—and by happiness she means not being humiliated, threatened or beaten.

 In addition to attending school (86% did not finish primary education), the participants receive psychological, pedagogical and medical care.
 The focus of the program is people in vulnerable situations: 85% live in shared rooms, with pimps or in cheap hotels, 6% are in shelters, 5% in informal occupied areas and 4% are homeless.
-One of the requirements for joining the program is participants must have been at least three years without regular employment.
+One of the requirements for joining the program is participants must have been without regular employment for at least three years.

 Six months after launching, the program’s attrition rate is 10%.
-In addition to the ten who left, three other people exited the program after being arrested, one got a job and one died (shot by a “client” while she was working as a prostitute).
-More than a thousand people have registered for the waiting list, and 171 were already selected to participate for a second year.
+In addition to the ten who left, three other people exited the program after being arrested, one got a job and one died (shot by a “client” while working as a sex worker).
+More than a thousand people have registered for the waiting list, and 171 were already selected to participate next year.

 "The first class was impossible to teach.
-Everyone was speaking at the same time," said Professor Fabio Mariano, a PhD student in the social sciences.
-In addition to the troubled relationship between the participants—one day the class was interrupted because the group considered the clothes of one of the students to be very short and to see-through for an academic environment—there are also the difficulties related to the context of violence to which many are accustomed, which ends up being reproduced in aggressive speeches in class.
+Everyone was speaking at the same time," said Professor Fabio Mariano, a PhD student in Social Sciences.
+In addition to the troubled relationship between the participants—one day the class was interrupted because the group considered the clothes of one of the students to be very short and too see-through for an academic environment—there are also the difficulties related to the context of violence to which many are accustomed, which ends up being reproduced in aggressive speeches in class.
 "The violence we suffer in the street is sometimes internalized and explodes in conflicts with others," Fabio said during one class.

 Student during a Transcidadania class (Marcelo Brandt/G1)